Recording Loan Repayments in Strata Master

 As mentioned above, and we reiterate, we have provided a common method of recording and reporting loans in the above steps, however the method you choose is entirely your decision, and that suits your needs.

 If you wish, you can use sub accounts, and show the repayments figure, in addition to the loan amount, with a nett figure.
+Some Auditors may prefer this.
+Notice that the sub account is for instalments and has the Loan account as its parent.
+On the Balance Sheet, both account balances will show with the subtotal being Loan less instalments.

 Bear in mind that variations that are widely different to the above can make it difficult for Support to assist you with queries, if you have errors.
 Your query may be referred to a Consultant as chargeable support.